 The proposed calendar year (CY) 2018 end-stage rental disease (ESRD) prospective payment system (PPS) base payment rate is $233.31, an increase of $1.76 over the current base rate.
-CMS’ advance release of the ESRD PPS Proposed rule, scheduled to publish in the Federal Register on July 5, 2017, establishes this same payment rate for beneficiaries with acute kidney injury (AKI) receiving dialysis treatment.
+CMS’ ESRD PPS Proposed rule would establish this same payment rate for beneficiaries with acute kidney injury (AKI) receiving dialysis treatment.
 Other major changes include adjustments to the ESRD quality incentive program (QIP).
 The agency estimates that Medicare spending for ESRD facilities in CY 2018 will be approximately $10 billion (Proposed rule, 82 FR 31190, July 5, 2017).

 PPS.
 The updated PPS base rate reflects a reduced market basket increase of 0.7 percent and the application of the wage index adjustment factor.
 The wage index floor remains unchanged for CY 2018.
 The fixed dollar loss (FDL) amounts for all adult patients (the dollar amount by which the costs of a case must exceed payments in order to qualify for outlier payments) will increase from $82.92 to $83.12 while decreasing for pediatric patients from $68.49 to $49.55.
 The Medicare allowable payment (MAP) amounts will decrease by four cents for pediatric beneficiaries to $38.25, and decrease from $45.00 to $42.70.